-While beaches in the SAC and surrounding area are used by seals to pup, moult and haul out between foraging trips, these activities are not considered susceptible to acoustic disturbance (SMRU 2007).
-However, seismic survey occurring in any of the blocks applied for is likely to be audible to seals within the SAC and over a large proportion of Cardigan Bay and the surrounding waters.
+Seismic survey occurring in Block 17/3 will be audible to dolphins within the majority of the SAC and over a large proportion of the Moray Firth.
 The exact effects which this may have are unknown, although available evidence suggests that significant effects at a population level are unlikely.
-Noise levels suggested to cause auditory damage in phocids are rapidly attenuated with distance from source, and would therefore be highly unlikely to propagate into the SAC.
-Distances over which hearing damage may occur are well within the effective range of the mitigation measures which would be employed to minimise disturbance to marine mammals.
+Noise levels suggested to cause auditory damage in small odontocetes are rapidly attenuated with distance from source, and would therefore not propagate more than a few hundred metres into the SAC.
+Such distances are well within the effective range of the mitigation measures which would be employed to minimise disturbance to marine mammals.
 Additionally, any future seismic survey plans would be subject to an extensive source- and site-specific assessment of the potential for adverse effects, including AA.